IntersectMBO/plutus/docusaurus/docs/adr/adr1.md

 ## Context

 We are in search for a means to document our architectural and design decisions for all of our components.
-In order to do that, there is a practice called architectural decision records ("ADR"), that we can integrate into our workflow.
+To do that, there is a practice called architectural decision records (ADR) that we can integrate into our workflow.

 This does not replace actual architecture documentation, but provides people who are contributing: